 Multiple panes of glass can help maintain climate control

-While they can cost more, triple-pane windows can offer even greater energy efficiency that is worth the expense.
+While they can cost more, triple-pane windows will offer even greater energy efficiency.
 Adding a middle pane means greater protection against the elements and allows the inner pane of the window to stay closer to room temperature.
-A third pane also cuts down any convection currents and drafts that could make a room intemperate.
+A third pane also cuts down any convection currents and drafts that could make a room’s temperature fluctuate.

 Beyond improving energy efficiency, triple-pane windows also provide greater protection against sound and break-in damage than double-pane replacement windows.
-So, if you have loud neighbors or live on a busy street, consider the benefits of triple-pane windows.
+So, if you have loud neighbors or live in a busy or noisy area, consider the benefits of triple-pane windows.

-The glazing on your windows can have an impact on reducing both the SHGC and VT that determine ENERGY STAR ratings.
+The glazing on your windows can have an impact on reducing both the SHGC (Solar Heat Gain Coefficient) and VT (Visible Transmittance) that determine ENERGY STAR ratings.
+In other words, glazing helps control the amount of light and sun rays allowed in.
 For years, many people have used tinted glazing to block sunlight and reduce glare.
-But there are two other techniques that can help on both sides of the glass and increase energy efficiency in your home.
+But two other techniques can help on both sides of the glass and improve energy efficiency in your home.

-Low-e coating can also have an influence on energy efficiency.
-A microscopically thin, nearly invisible metal or metallic oxide layer added directly on the surface of one or more of the panes of glass, low-e coating helps lower the window’s U-factor and can decrease energy loss by as much as 30 to 50 percent.
+Low-e coating can also influence energy efficiency.
+A microscopically thin, nearly invisible metal or metallic oxide layer added directly on the surface of one or more of the panes of glass, Low-E coating helps lower the window U-factor and can decrease energy loss by as much as 30 to 50 percent.